 13:52Then Jesus said to them, “So then, every scripture scholar who becomes a disciple of the kingdom of the heavens is like someone who owns a house and furnishes it with both new things and old things from storage.”

-13:53After he was finished with the object lessons, Jesus left there and went to his hometown.13:54He taught in their synagogues, and they were astonished: “Where did he get this wisdom and power?13:55Isn’t he the son of the craftsman and Mary?
+13:53After he was finished with the parables, Jesus left there and went to his hometown.13:54He taught in their synagogues, and they were astonished: “Where did he get this wisdom and power?13:55Isn’t he the son of the craftsman and Mary?
 And aren’t his brothers James, Joseph, Simon, and Judas?13:56And aren’t his sisters here too?
 So where did all this come from?”13:57So they took offense at him, and Jesus responded, “Only in their hometown and among their own relatives is a prophet dishonored!”13:58And he didn’t display much power there because of their lack of faith.

 - 1“wheat-weeds” means weeds that are very difficult to distinguish from wheat.